tldr-pages/tldr/pages/common/git-update-index.md

 > Git command for manipulating the index.
 > More information: <https://git-scm.com/docs/git-update-index>.

-- Pretend that a modified file is unchanged. (`git status` will not show this as changed.):
+- Pretend that a modified file is unchanged (`git status` will not show this as changed):

 `git update-index --skip-worktree {{modified_file}}`